 Single Wide Mobile Home – Real Life Decor

 This lovely mobile home uses several of the best decorating ideas for mobile homes listed above.
 One of the easiest decorating tips anyone can follow is painting your home in a light, cool palette – using a light palette throughout the home can make it seem larger.

 This single wide has a light sea-green color is on every wall and it works well to open the space up and create a cohesive space.

-Clean, white ceilings helps connect a space and makes it seem larger.
+Clean, white ceilings help connect a space and make it seem larger.
 The crown molding isn’t hurting either.
 Notice the thick baseboard trim used?

-Trim is great way to give the interior a polished look.
+Trim is a great way to give the interior a polished look.
 Be warned though, some designers state you should paint your crown molding the same color as your walls in low-ceiling rooms so you don’t call attention to the ceiling.
 Other designers state you should paint a 2-3″ band around the top of your wall the same color as your ceiling to help make it seem higher.
 I suppose it depends on the colors you use.
-Here’s what Apartment Therapy has to say:

 Ceiling color: Paint your ceiling a color lighter than the walls, preferably white.
 Some believe high-gloss paint is best because it reflects light and makes the ceiling look somehow less fixed and static, while others say a matte finish will help the ceiling to blend in more.
 Some designers suggest you paint the wall beyond the top of the wall.
 In other words, paint the first two or three inches of ceiling around the perimeter the same color as the walls to give the illusion of taller, higher walls.